-With a diverse team of more than 80 people, the Centre for Extended Learning (CEL) offers a variety of co-op positions across various functional groups.
+With a diverse team of more than 70 people, the Centre for Extended Learning (CEL) offers a variety of co-op positions across various functional groups.
 Co-op students are given the opportunity to work in a professional environment and contribute to projects that have an impact on instructors and students across Waterloo and beyond.
-Students can also take advantage of Professional Development opportunities during their time at CEL.

 Please check WaterlooWorks for current postings.

 Taejun Kwak, Junior Application Developer, Spring 2021

 My return to the team could not have been any better as I worked on a project I am interested in.
 I gained a lot of skills and knowledge from this experience and I am sure to utilize my experience in my future career.